 To waive out of Cardinal Care a student must enter Axess and follow the health insurance waiver link and complete the steps indicated.
 A health plan name and group policy number are required to complete the health insurance waiver.
-A student can waive health insurance for the entire academic year or for a quarter at a time.
+A student must waive health insurance for the entire academic year.

 Contact Info: 723-2135, Email: healthinsurance@stanford.edu